Cold Calling Techniques Every Organization Should Know

 Gatekeepers

-Last but not least, like the proverbial troll under the bridge, there is a person preventing you from speaking to your prospect: a gatekeeper
+Last but not least, like the proverbial troll under the bridge, a person is preventing you from speaking to your prospect: a gatekeeper

-This person was hired specifically by your target to limit the number of calls they personally have to attend per day.
-Just like you there are dozens of organizations looking to pitch their million dollar idea and in many cases, someone standing in the way of this.
+This person was hired specifically by your target to limit the number of calls they have to attend per day.
+Just like you, there are dozens of organizations looking to pitch their million-dollar idea, and in many cases, someone standing in the way of this.

 Here are a few tips for dealing with – and getting past – gatekeepers: